-VISION: Corvallis is a waste-free community.
+VISION: Corvallis is a waste-free community that fosters behaviors to reduce consumption of material goods.

-Goal 1: By 2020, the recycling rate for the Corvallis community will be 75%.
+Goal 1: By 2025, the recycling rate for the Corvallis community will be 50%.

 Recycling rate is defined as total pounds of waste recovered (recycled, composted or reused) divided by the total waste generated (recovered and landfilled).